How to Configure Networking for Multi-Node GPU Worker Nodes

 DigitalOcean Kubernetes (DOKS) is a Kubernetes service with a fully managed control plane, high availability, and autoscaling.
 DOKS integrates with standard Kubernetes toolchains and DigitalOcean’s load balancers, volumes, CPU and GPU Droplets, API, and CLI.

-Only 8-GPU configuration GPUs are multi-node capable and are available by contract only.
-For more information on the supported GPUs, see GPU Worker Nodes.
+Multi-node GPU clusters can only be created in multiples of 8 GPUs and are available by contract only.
+For more information on supported GPUs, see GPU Worker Nodes.

-In a multi-node configuration, 8-GPU configuration GPUs are connected via a dedicated high speed networking fabric in the DOKS cluster.
-The networking fabric is exposed on the worker nodes with eight network interface controllers (NICs), named fabric0, fabric1, …, fabric7 which exist next to the regular eth0 and eth1 interfaces.
-The eth0 interface is for public connectivity to the internet and eth1 is for private connectivity to other nodes in the same VPC network.
-The NICs enable AI/ML workloads to exchange data through the networking fabric with very low latency and high throughput.
+In a multi-node configuration, 8-GPU configurations are connected via a dedicated high-speed networking fabric in the DOKS cluster.
+The networking fabric is exposed on worker nodes through eight network interface controllers (NICs) named fabric0, fabric1, …, fabric7, which exist alongside the regular eth0 and eth1 interfaces.
+The eth0 interface provides public internet connectivity, and eth1 provides private connectivity to other nodes in the same VPC network.
+The fabric NICs enable AI/ML workloads to exchange data with very low latency and high throughput.
 To achieve high networking performance, we recommend using the Remote Direct Memory Access (RDMA) networking protocol for communication between the GPU nodes through the fabric NICs, which completely bypasses the CPU and kernel of the operating system for data transfer.

-Additional drivers and plugins are required to enable the high speed fabric for multi-node GPU networking.
+Additional plugins are required to enable the high-speed fabric for multi-node GPU networking.
 This guide covers the additional required components and how to configure them.

-To use the high speed fabric with container-based workloads, install the following driver and plugin on AMD and NVIDIA GPUs:
+To use the high-speed fabric with container-based workloads, the following Kubernetes plugins must be available on clusters with AMD or NVIDIA GPUs:

-Mellanox k8s-rdma-shared-dev-plugin.
-The plugin exposes the RDMA-related resources as Kubernetes resources, named rdma/fabric0, rdma/fabric1, rdma/fabric2, …, rdma/fabric7.
+• Mellanox k8s-rdma-shared-dev-plugin: This plugin is automatically installed in your DOKS cluster when you add a node pool with a fabric-connected slug.
+It exposes RDMA-related resources as Kubernetes resources, named rdma/fabric0, rdma/fabric1, rdma/fabric2, …, rdma/fabric7.
 You can manage these resources using resource requests and limits in your manifests.

-Additionally, you need to install the Multus CNI plugin.
-This CNI lets you move the NICs, fabric0, fabric1,..., fabric7, into the container namespace via the host-device plugin.
-To install the CNI, run the following command:
+• Multus CNI plugin: You must install this plugin manually.
+It moves the NICs fabric0, fabric1,..., fabric7 into the container namespace via the host-device plugin.
+To install the plougin, run the following command:

 Expose the RDMA-related resources managed by the Mellanox k8s-rdma-shared-dev-plugin to your workloads.
 To do this for AMD GPU nodes, add the following resource requests and limits to your Pod or Deployment manifest: